ruipedro16/ruipedro16.github.io/_posts/spring/2025-10-22-spring-security.md

 - In order to know the princpal, we need to go through the *authentication* process.
 During this process, we determine if the principal is who he claims to be.
-- During *authroization*, we either grant or deny access to a particular secure resource.
+- During *authorization*, we either grant or deny access to a particular secure resource.
 We do this using *resources*, which are permissions that are given to users.
 This is often done using *roles* -- **Role-based authorization**.